15 BEST Hiking Poles To Save Your Knees

 Hiking in Kananaskis - Best Hiking Poles

-There are three main designs that currently dominate the hiking pole industry.
-Each has its own advantages and disadvantages that are specific to the terrain and application of use.
-That’s why it’s essential to understand what each design means and where they are predominantly useful before heading to your local outdoor retailer.
+Three main designs currently dominate the hiking pole industry.
+Each has its advantages and disadvantages specific to the terrain and application of use.
+That’s why it’s essential to understand what each design means and where they are predominantly helpful before heading to your local outdoor retailer.

 Two Section Telescoping